Bayesian Neural Networks for Reversible Steganography: Experiments

 \subsection{Experimental Setup}

-Our implementation is based primarily on a prior art \cite{chang2021deep}.
-The residual dense network (RDN) architecture, which has its origin in low-level computer vision, is used for the experiments \cite{2018_8578360}.
-The neural network is trained on the BOSSbase dataset \cite{2011_BOSSbase}, consisting of $10,000$ greyscale photographs collected for an academic competition for digital steganography.
-The inference set comprises standard test images from the USC-SIPI dataset \cite{2006_USC_SIPI}.
-The dropout rate is set to $0.3$, the regularisation rate $\lambda$ to $1$, and the number of dropout samples $T$ to $1,000$ empirically.
-Pseudo-random messages are embedded into residuals whose absolute magnitudes are equal to or less than $2$ (i.e. $\alpha=3$) with approximately $1.5$ bits embedded into each residual of magnitude $0$ and $1$ bit into that of magnitude $\pm{1}$ or $\pm{2}$.
+Our implementation of the BNN is based primarily on the residual dense network (RDN), which is a state-of-the-art model for low-level computer vision tasks (e.g. image reconstruction, super-resolution, and denoising)~\cite{2018_8578360}.
+We use this model as a baseline predictive model and build an uncertainty-aware predictive model upon it.
+The RDN model is characterised by a tangled labyrinth of residual and dense connections.
+We train the RDN model on the BOSSbase dataset~\cite{2011_BOSSbase}, which consists of 10,000 greyscale photographs collected for an academic competition in the field of digital steganography.
+The inference set comprises standard test images from the USC-SIPI dataset~\cite{2006_USC_SIPI}.
+For the uncertainty-aware model, we apply a dropout layer after each non-linear activation function and stack two output branches to form a dual-headed model, as illustrated in Figure~\ref{fig:RDN_dual}.
+The dropout rate is set to 0.3, the loss balancing parameter $\lambda$ to 1, and the number of dropout samples $T$ to 1,000 empirically.